 But you’ll still pay a fee for this service.
 The fee is calculated as a percentage of your total purchase, then divided by the number of months in your chosen term and included in your monthly installment payment.
 Here’s an example:

 With your eligible Scotia Visa card, you buy a $1,200 new laptop for college.
-The fee to convert your laptop purchase into an installment plan is 3%.
+The processing fee to convert your laptop purchase into an installment plan is 3% of the purchase price.
 You choose a 6-month term with 6 equal monthly payments.

 $1,200 / 6 months = $200 monthly installment payment